e-nikolov/thesis/presentation/011-mpc-intro.md

 \section{Introduction}
 # Introduction

-What is Secure Multi-Party Computation?
+What is Secure Multiparty Computation?

 - Joint computation of a function
 - Secret inputs